sjimhdez/radio-player-page/readme.txt

 3. Plugin Settings screen, showing the interface for managing multiple streams.

 == Changelog ==

+= 1.3 =
+* Added visualizer selection feature - admins can now choose between different audio visualizers (Oscilloscope/Waves and Bars) for each stream
+* Improved visualizer system with support for time-domain and frequency-domain data
+* Enhanced admin interface with visualizer selection dropdown
+* Added extensible visualizer registry system for future visualizer additions

 = 1.2.1 =
 * Added support for HLS and DASH streaming using hls.js and dash.js